 - An Australian resident or a foreign resident operating an Australian permanent establishment (per Pt IVA of ITAA 1936)

 - They do not already lodge general purpose financial reports with ASIC in the time frame per s319(3) of the Corporations Act 2001.

 Benefits of financial reporting

-Apart from meeting the compliance obligations outlined in this quick guide, there are many other benefits of financial reporting which we cover in our article Can an audit actually benefit your business?
+Apart from meeting the compliance obligations outlined in this quick guide, there are many other benefits of financial reporting.

 In Sydney, Accru Felsers specialises in audited financial reports for German-speaking businesses, international hotels & other international groups, not-for-profits and financial services organisations.
 Our clients typically perform above industry benchmarks.
 Please contact us for a confidential discussion about your audit and financial reporting needs.